 Alfa Romeo Spider Series4

-The Alfa Romeo 105 series Giulia Spider as seen in the film The Graduate staring a young Dustin Hoffman and featuring the sound track by Simon and Garfunkel must be one of the most evocative cars that Alfa Romeo have ever made.
+The Alfa Romeo 105 series Giulia Spider as seen in the film The Graduate starring a young Dustin Hoffman and featuring the soundtrack by Simon and Garfunkel must be one of the most evocative cars that Alfa Romeo have ever made.

 When it was released, in March 1966, it received very mixed reviews from the motoring press with Road & Track stating "We found almost no disagreement among members of staff about the appearance of the new model - no one liked it as much as the old Giulietta or the Giulia".
 The Car was styled by Battista Pininfarina and takes styling cues from the Super flow Disco Volante and was named the Duetto.
 The name has a very unusual origin in that Alfa Romeo decided to have a competition to name the car and this was won by Guidiobaldi Trionfi and the prize was the car.

-In 1969 the engine was enlarged to 1779 cc and renamed the 1750 in honour of one of the greatest cars in Alfa Romeo’s History.
-However plans were already afoot to change the styling of the car and 4 years after production started Alfa Romeo chopped the tail off the car and we got the series 2 spider, this is sometimes referred to as the camm tail spider.
+In 1969 the engine was enlarged to 1779 cc and renamed the 1750 in honour of one of the greatest cars in Alfa Romeo's history.
+However plans were already afoot to change the styling of the car and 4 years after production started Alfa Romeo chopped the tail off the car and we got the series 2 spider, which is sometimes referred to as the camm tail spider.
 This also had the larger 2000cc engine with a power output of 132 bhp.
-Some Alfa enthusiasts still regard this as a backward step preferring the nature of the 1750 engine however the jury is still out on that one, and having driven some of the nicest examples of both I would not like to have to make a choice between them.
-Evolution of the chassis largely stopped at this point in the models history.
-The series 3 cars were characterised by the addition of a large rubber spoiler on the boot and a jutting chin spoiler, these cars are the most unloved of the models nowadays, however a nice car is still a good car to drive on a nice summers day with the hood down, and represents quite a bargain compared to the rest of the range.
+Some Alfa enthusiasts still regard this as a backward step preferring the nature of the 1750 engine however the jury is still out on that one and having driven some of the nicest examples of both I would not like to have to make a choice between them.
+The evolution of the chassis largely stopped at this point in the model's history.
+The series 3 cars were characterised by the addition of a large rubber spoiler on the boot and a jutting chin spoiler, these cars are the most unloved of the models nowadays, however, a nice car is still a good car to drive on a nice summers day with the hood down, and represents quite a bargain compared to the rest of the range.

 If you haven't tried it, you have missed an awful lot.

-Rumours abound that there might be another strictly two seater in the mould of the Duetto being considered by Alfa Romeo in 2010.
+Rumours abound that there might be another strictly two-seater Alfa in the mould of the Duetto being considered for release by Alfa Romeo in 2010.